-Sir Walter Raleigh, Elizabethan man of parts, wrote a work entitled The History of the World.
-The first part appeared in 1614.
+Sir Walter Raleigh, Tudor man of parts, wrote a work entitled The History of the World.
+It was published in 1614 and thereafter.
 In it he had this to say:

 'And it is not the least debt we owe to History, that it hath made us acquainted with our dead ancestors, and out of the depth and darkness of the earth, delivered us their memory and fame'